jhpyle/docassemble/_docs/config.md

 allow demo: True
 {% endhighlight %}

+## <a name="package protection"></a>Allowing developers to install the same package

+By default, users with `developer` [privileges] have ownership over the packages they directly install, and other developers cannot create packages by the same name.
+If you want to allow developers to work on the same packages, set the `package protection` directive to `False`.

+{% highlight yaml %}
+package protection: False
+{% endhighlight %}

 ## <a name="root"></a>Path to web application

 Set the `root` directive if you have configured **docassemble** to run